About Oscar Hookers

 Eighteen actresses have won the Academy Award for playing a prostitute.
 Plus, no fewer than 15 Oscar nominations were copped by actresses playing a hooker, garnering nods for A-listers like Julia Roberts, Natalie Portman, Nicole Kidman, and Jodie Foster, to name a few.

 That is right.
-Every actress who has won an Academy Award has played a character working in the sex trade industry.
-While 95% of Oscar-winning actresses have played a full-out prostitute or madam, the remaining 5% have played a character related to sex work.
-Examples include phone sex operators, massage attendants, lap dancers, saloon girls, etc. We even have one character working off the proceeds of prostitution.
+Every Academy Award-winning actress has played a character working in the sex trade industry.
+While 95% of Oscar-winning actresses have played a full-out prostitute or madam, the remaining 5% have played a character involved in other types of sex work.
+Examples include phone sex operators, massage attendants, lap dancers, saloon girls, etc.

-The bottom line is that every actress who has won an Academy Award has played a sex worker, either as a prostitute or somehow related to the sex trade industry.
+The bottom line is that every Academy Award-Winning actress has played a character involved in sex work, either as a prostitute or other types of sex work.

 Keep a few things in mind when reading this website.
 First, I am commenting on the character and NOT the actress.
 For instance, when I write about Pretty Woman and mention, “She turned tricks on the streets of L.A.,” I am not referring to the actress, Julia Roberts.
 I’m talking about the character she is playing, Vivian Ward.

-Speaking of multiple Oscar winners, several women have won more than one Academy Award but only played a prostitute once in their career.
-There are several repeats of the same hooker role.
+Speaking of double Oscar winners, several women have won more than one Academy Award but only played a prostitute once in their career.
+An actress’s multiple Oscar wins often lead to multiple repeats of the same hooker role on this website.
 For instance, I’ve had to repeat Katharine Hepburn’s prostitute role four times because she is a four-time Oscar winner over several decades.
-But other actresses, who have multiple Oscars, have played a prostitute more than once.
-Shelley Winters has played a hooker five times.
-So in those instances, descriptions of past hooker roles have been spread out between her two wins—one Oscar win for playing a prostitute and four prostitute roles listed in her second Oscar win.
+However, she acted the role of a hooker only once.
+On the flip side, other actresses, who have multiple Oscars, have also played a prostitute several times.
+For example, Shelley Winters has played a sex worker five times.
+So in those instances, descriptions of past hooker roles have been spread out between her two wins—one Oscar win for playing a prostitute and four other prostitute roles listed in her second Oscar win.

 That is about it.
 Sit back, relax, grab a glass of white wine, and prepare to walk down the streets of broken dreams—reading over 100 hooker roles played by Oscar-winning actresses.